abcbarryn/kiwiirc/README.md

 - 100% static files.
 Host with your favourite web server or a CDN
-- For single networks, bouncer hosts, or a personal generic IRC client that remembers your networks
-- Works out of the box with a default IRC network - or use your own
+- Works out of the box with UnrealIRCd
 - Single or multiple IRC network connections
 - Multiple layouts for small areas or full page layouts
 - Light and dark modes